zhaokg/Rbeast/README.md

   ```python
     pip install Rbeast
   ```
-> Currently, a binary wheel file was built only for Windows and Python 3.8.
-For other OS platforms or Python versions, the installation requires a compiler to build the package from the C/C++ code, which is a hassle-free process in Linux (requiring gcc) or Mac (requiring xcode).
-If needed, contact Kaiguang Zhao (zhao.1423@osu.edu) to help build the package for your specific OS platforms and Python versions.
+> Binary wheel files were built on Windows, MacOS, and Linux for Python version 3.7 to 3.11 (either x86_64 or arm64 CPU).
+If the installation fails, please install from the source to build the package using `pip install Rbeast --no-binary :none:`, which requies a C/C++ compliler (e.g., requiring gcc on Linux or xcode on Mac).
+If needed, contact Kaiguang Zhao (zhao.1423@osu.edu) to help build the package for your OS platform and Python version.

 #### Run and test Rbeast in Python